GabrieleTronchin/SimpleMartenDb/README.md

 ## Database Interaction

-MartenDB offers two ways to communicate with the database:
+Marten equips you with interfaces to communicate effectively with PostgreSQL.
+Two pivotal concepts are:

-- IQuerySession:  for read operations.
-For more info, check [here](https://martendb.io/documents/querying/linq/)
+- IQuerySession: Primarily for read operations, it facilitates querying and mapping objects from PostgreSQL.
+For further details, refer to the documentation [here](https://martendb.io/documents/querying/linq/).

-- IDocumentStore: for write operations.
-For more info, check[here](https://martendb.io/documents/sessions.html)
+- IDocumentStore: Geared towards write operations, it provides functionalities for Add/Update/Delete, as well as for initializing Streams and managing events.
+To explore more, visit the documentation [here](https://martendb.io/documents/sessions.html).

-### CRUD Endpoints
+## CRUD Endpoints

-Sample read:
+Here's an example of a simple interaction using IQuerySession.

+The following code retrieves a single CarEntity object saved in the database.
+As you can observe, it employs a straightforward LINQ-like approach

 ```csharp
 app.MapGet("Get/{carId}", async (Guid carId, IQuerySession querySession) =>